netceteragroup/esa-beam/beam-3dveglab-vlab/README.md

 Since we are using the jython variant that ships with BEAM, there are limitations
 * No 3rd-party modules like numpy, matplotlib, etc
 * Not even some typically native python libraries like os, copy, ...
+* There is no chdir() so you have to manually prepend directories in many places

 But, in the BEAM case, you have access to anything that BEAM (and Java) provides.
 We have made use of the BEAM-provided jfreechart java library to plot some auxilliary information for example.